 - If your child is liable to wander, do you need an indoor ‘safe’ space and enclosed secure garden?

-- Are there things you can get in advance to help your child, such as ear defenders or social stories for your phone or iPad?
+- Are there things you can get in advance to help your children, such as ear defenders or social stories for your phone or iPad?

 One of the most popular venues for families, including those who have a child with a disability, are chalet holidays in parks or forests with catering and other amenities on site.
 Center Parcs provides secure, virtually traffic-free locations with covered facilities that make them available in all weathers.
 Parks also offer a range of outdoor facilities, such as cycling that can help more lively children to get rid of surplus energy.